Jstar15/WysiPDF/README.md

 * **Conditional display** via **AND/OR** rules evaluated live in the editor.
 * **Partials** for re-usable sections.
 * **Looping**: repeat partials over array tokens (per-item blocks with local context).
+* **Validation**: Validation on tokens included in the form, will highlight cells in red which contain invalid tokens.

 ### Export & Runtime